Thulium-Drake/ansible-role-foreman/README.md

 _x-foreman._tcp.dev.example.com 600 IN  SRV 0 5 8443 fm-proxy.dev.example.com
 ```

+If your environment does not work with these records, you can also set foreman_discovery_image_autodetect to false.
+This will use the default settings for Foreman.
+Those might break when using Smart Proxies.

 ## Installing Smart Proxies
 Some of the settings used for Smart Proxies are shared with the Foreman server.
 In order to prevent duplicate
 settings, the following inventory is suggested